 - How to record a video with your iPhone or iPad

 - How to record slow motion videos on your iPhone

-- How to take time lapse videos with the Camera app
+- How to take time-lapse videos with iPhone or iPad

-- How to use the timer in the Camera app
+- How to use the camera timer on your iPhone or iPad

 - How to take a photo using the volume up button with your iPhone or iPad